 Oh wait a second, no. Not at all.

 Then, based on this rigorous assessment of each subject’s diet, the researchers managed to find an association between people who reported eating a serving of red meat every single day…

 I’ll give you another second.

 A serving of red meat Every Single Day…

 [Interlude: this is not to say that no one, anywhere eats red meat every single day for 24 years.
 Plenty of people around the world probably do.
-But one may assume they are not the vast majority of the population from which this study's subjects were drawn -- and even if they were, the results of the data from this study would give them no reason to worry.]
+But I doubt they represent the larger population from which this study's subjects were drawn -- and even if they did, the results of the data from this study would give them no reason to worry.]

 …was associated with a 20% higher risk of dying during the study.

 That actually still sounds pretty scary, doesn’t it?